 The hormonal changes experienced during this time may present some challenges.
-Dropping estrogen levels mean vaginal dryness, decreased pelvic floor muscle strength, vaginal atrophy and less sensitivity in the clitoris.
-Dropping levels of testosterone can mean lowered libido.
-So there are several things working against sexual pleasure at this stage in the game.
+Dropping estrogen levels mean vaginal dryness, decreased pelvic floor muscle strength, vaginal atrophy, and less sensitivity in the clitoris.
+Declining levels of testosterone can mean lowered libido.
+So several things are working against sexual pleasure at this stage in the game.

 However, many women find that with a regimen of pelvic floor exercises, along with lube and some small lifestyle tweaks, that they can enjoy orgasm well after menopause.
 Some of the suggestions for increasing orgasm and sex drive before and after menopause include:

 - Reducing alcohol intake

 - Exercise and diet — these measures can help reduce health conditions that can decrease blood flow and the need for medications that may affect the same

 While it’s true so many of the symptoms and struggles of perimenopausal women seem like a completely miserable time, it is possible to minimize the impact the drop in your hormones has on your body.